cunger/escape-velocity/content/about.md

 * Cetacean Research and Rescue Unit in Scotland.
 We spent a lot of time on the water, counting dolphins and later photo IDing them.
 We also learned basic boating and first aid for stranded marine mammals.

 Both experiences were tremendously inspiring and humbling.
 (It sounds cliché but it's true!)

-## What's this?

-These pages are notes for my future self, as I'm sure it will need to look up stuff regularly.

-If you found an error or want to chat, please reach out.